Ballot Status History – Green Party of Hawai’i

 At the time, Hawai’i state law also provided that if a party successfully petitioned for the ballot three times in a row, it would receive automatic ballot status for ten years.
 The Hawai’i Green Party had qualified for ballot status three times in a row – twice by petitioning and once by a statewide candidacy.

 Unfortunately for Hawai’i Greens, the law’s language specifically referred to ‘petitioning’, rather than ‘qualifying’ for the ballot.
 Thus Linda Martin‘s 13.7% in 1992 did not count towards the Green Party’s total.
+On this basis, the Greens were denied ballot status after the November 1996 elections, because they did not retain ballot status by receiving 10% or more in a statewide race.

 After the law’s passage, the issue became whether the law should be applied retroactively to the Green Party.
 After some debate, the new state elections officer ruled that it did.